livewire/livewire/docs/actions.md

 The example above uses [`x-intersect`](https://alpinejs.dev/plugins/intersect), an Alpine utility that calls the expression when the element enters the viewport (typically used to detect when a user scrolls to an element further down the page).

 As you can see, when a user scrolls to the bottom of the post, `incrementViewCount()` is invoked.
-Since `#[SkipRender]` was added to the action, the view is logged, but the template doesn't re-render and no part of the page is affected.
+Since `#[Renderless]` was added to the action, the view is logged, but the template doesn't re-render and no part of the page is affected.

 If you prefer to not utilize method attributes or need to conditionally skip rendering, you may invoke the `skipRender()` method in your component action: